What Is a Vapour Recovery Unit and How Does It Work?

 2. Compression

 The collected vapors are compressed using a gas compressor to increase their pressure.
-This process helps in condensing the vapors into a recoverable state.
+This helps in condensing the vapors into a recoverable state.

 3. Cooling and Condensation